Azure/azure-cli-dev-tools/README.md

    This will launch the interactive setup process.
 You can also run with non-interactive options:
    ```
-   azdev setup -c -r /path/to/azure-cli-extensions
+   azdev setup --cli --repo /path/to/azure-cli-extensions
    ```
-   To see more non-interactive options, run `azdev setup -h`.
+   To see more non-interactive options, run `azdev setup --help`.

 ## Authoring commands and tests